 This information is a summary of fishing regulations for all land management agencies associated with the Snake Range.
 The official fishing regulations for the State of Nevada are published by the Nevada Department of Wildlife in Nevada Fishing Seasons and Regulations.
 Read it before you go fishing!
-A copy of this booklet is available at all registered license agents or by calling (775)-289-1655.
+A copy of this booklet is available at all registered license agents or you can receive a copy by calling (775)-289-1655.
 Great Basin National Park has additional fishing regulations, which are officially published in Title 36 of the Code of Federal Regulations.
 A copy of the Code of Federal Regulations may be found at most ranger stations and visitor centers.

 Please report violators to the nearest ranger or call (775) 234-7331.
 Wildlife violations outside Great Basin National Park can be reported to Operation Game Thief at 1-800-992-3030.

 Persons possessing a valid Nevada state fishing license may fish all open Snake Range waters.
 Licenses must be displayed on demand by authorized personnel.
 Trout stamps are required for annual fishing licenses when fishing on waters containing trout.
 A trout stamp is not required for temporary fishing licenses.
-The Park does not sell state fishing licenses, but they may be purchased in Baker and Ely and other towns in Nevada.

 Nevada License Requirements

 Residents and non-residents ages 12 and older must have a valid Nevada fishing license.
 Residents ages 65 and older may be eligible for a discounted fishing license.
 Resident children 12- to 15-years-old may obtain a junior fishing license.
 Non-resident persons under the age of 12 are limited to half of the established limit for that water.

 Fishing is permitted year-round in open waters.
 The Snake Range is most accessible after most of the snow has melted, usually from June through September.

 Fishing is allowed any time, day or night.